Video SpotlightGROW in WINNIPEG: Energy & Environment

 Grow Greener: Resourceful Assets

 This should spark your interest: Winnipeg has among the lowest rates for hydroelectricity in North America for both business and residential consumers, as well as one of the most reliable electrical grids.
-Manitoba Hydro—a huge exporter of electricity to the United States—generates about 98 per cent of its electricity from self-renewing water power, so its carbon footprint is minimal.
+Manitoba Hydro—a huge exporter of electricity to the United States—generates over 99 per cent of its electricity from self-renewing water power, so its carbon footprint is minimal.
 We’re also a significant centre of natural gas distribution and alternative energy development.

 Winnipeg’s environmental firms have substantial capabilities in waste management systems, water and wastewater treatment, and environmental impact assessments.
 In fact, the International Institute for Sustainable Development, with offices in Ottawa, New York and Geneva, is headquartered here.

 If your company is in one of these sectors or could simply benefit from low energy costs and ample resources, businesses grow greener in Winnipeg.